shyanyong/tp/docs/UserGuide.md

 You may wish to update any of the fields of the prescription for a variety of reasons, such as a change in dosage, or an increase in stock.
 BayMeds allows you to edit such fields in the prescription.

-In order to do so, type the following command.
+To edit a prescription, type the following command.

 Format:
 ```